Angela Meade's dreams come true with a phone call, a bit of luck and a lot of hard work. Alumna wins Beverly Sills Award.

 Since 2008, Meade has performed in Europe, Baltimore, New York, Dallas and Montreal.

 Meade was chosen as PLU's alumna of the year in 2011, and returned home to sing in May to Alban Berg's Seven Early Songs.
 In May Meade was also honored with the 2011 Richard Tucker Award, conferred annually on a single artist who has reached a high level of artistic accomplishment and who, in the opinion of the panel, is on a the threshold of a major international career.
-Then a second prestigious award follwed this year.
+Then a second prestigious award followed this year.

 She performed last June at Benaroya Hall in Seattle to Schubert's Overture to Rosamunde, D. 644.
 T Meade said she had never been exposed to opera before she came to PLU.
 But once she sang her first aria, that was it.
 She knew she'd found her passion and her profession.

-"I just love the feel of it," she said in an interview when she returned in PLU in May 2011 to sing.
+"I just love the feel of it," she said in an interview when she returned to PLU in May 2011 to sing.
 "It's so powerful.
 It's the acting, the singing...it feels like you're singing from your soul."

 Content Director Barbara Clements contributed to this report.